golang/tools/gopls/README.md

 [forward compatibility](https://go.dev/blog/toolchain) support added to the `go` command in Go 1.21, as long as Go 1.21 or later are used to install gopls, the toolchain upgrade will be handled automatically, just like any other dependency.
-Gopls will continue to support integrating with the two most recent major Go releases of the `go` command, per the Go Release Policy.
+Gopls will continue to support integrating with the three most recent major Go releases of the `go` command.
 See [issue #65917](https://go.dev/issue/65917) for more details.

 Maintaining support for legacy versions of Go caused